IamSamD/EDMS_CDM/README.md

 https://github.com/IamSamD/cdm_check_template

 The cdm_check_template repo holds the tempalte for a new CDM check and is used by the cdm-cli to scaffold a new check in the cdm-checks repo.

+## Developing with GitHub Copilot

+To assist with development, a comprehensive instructions file has been created: `copilot-instructions.md`.

+When working with GitHub Copilot in this workspace, you can reference this file to give the AI agent full context of the system architecture, workflows, and coding standards.

+**Setup for Automatic Context:**
+To make these instructions automatically available to Copilot without manual referencing:
+1. Create a `.github` directory in the root of your repository (if it doesn't exist).
+2. Move or copy `copilot-instructions.md` into that directory.
+    *   Path: `.github/copilot-instructions.md`
+3. Copilot will now automatically read this file for context in every interaction.

+**Manual Usage:**
+1. Open `copilot-instructions.md` in your editor or add it to the Copilot context.
+2. Ask Copilot to "Read the CDM instructions to understand how to add a new check" or "Explain the data flow based on the instructions".